diodon/QIMOS/Guides/HOWTO_infoLTSP.md

 ------------------------
 [back to TOC](#TOC)

 One of the characteristics of the IMOS file naming convention is that the creation date is part of the file name.
 That means that every time the IMOS-AODN automatic pipeline produces a new aggregated file for a site, the old file will be replaced by a new one with **a different name**.
 This could represent a challenge to access the file programatically, and normally you need to go to the AODN THREDDS server and look for the new file name.

-Here is a function that helps you to discover the name of the most recent aggregated file.
-It requires the name of the site (`site`, like GBRCHH or NRSYON), the type of product (`fType`: 'A' aggregated, 'H' hourly, 'V' for velocity, or 'G' gridded), the `parameter` (only for fType=A, like `TEMP` or 'velocity'), and the root of the URL `webroot`: 'wget': Amazon AWS (to download, fastest), 'opendap' AODN THREDDS (to open remotely).
+The function `getLTSPname.py` helps you to discover the name of the most recent aggregated file.
+It requires the name of the site (`site`, like GBRCCH or NRSYON), the type of product (`product`: 'aggregated', 'hourly', 'velocity', or 'gridded'), the `parameter` (only for `product='gridded'`, like 'TEMP' or 'velocity'), and the root of the URL `webURL`: 'S3': Amazon AWS (to download, fastest), 'opendap' AODN THREDDS (to open remotely) or 'wget' to download.

 It returns the file name with the appropriate web prefix